 The Bravo was installed in three different firearms: a PSA 10.5in barrel pistol, a LaRue Tactical 14.5in (with muzzle device pinned and welded) Ultimate Upper Kit build carbine, and a Bravo Company Machine 20in rifle.
 Each gun was fed 200 rounds from the 25-round magazine, filled to capacity.
-A .22lr sound suppressed was installed on the PSA pistol and a SilencerCo Saker 762 on the LaRue, and across these 600 rounds, the gun encountered zero malfunctions.
+A .22lr sound suppressor was installed on the PSA pistol and a SilencerCo Saker 762 on the LaRue, and across these 600 rounds, the gun encountered zero malfunctions.

 This was with Winchester WildCat, CCI Standard Velocity, and old Federal military contract CMP ammo.
-The only cleaning procedure observed was so wipe down the Bravo at the end of each shooting session, and after replacing the Bravo with the original BCG, fire a single .223 round from the gun.
+The only cleaning procedure observed was to wipe down the Bravo at the end of each shooting session, and after replacing the Bravo with the original BCG, fire a single .223 round from the gun.

-Pros and Cons of the Conversion Kit
+Pros and Cons, aka Problems, of the 22LR AR Conversion Kit

-Which brings us to the first thing shooters should note before using the conversion.
+This brings us to the first thing shooters should note before using the conversion.
 After each shooting session, it’s recommended that shooters replace the Bravo with the original BCG and fire a full-powered round through the gun.
 This has the effect of clearing the gas tube of excess carbon and lead fouling that results from firing .22lr ammo.
 It’s not a big deal at all, but something to keep in mind to make sure you don’t totally clog up the gas tube after a thousand or so rounds.